hth313/OS4/doc/idioms.rst

 To summarize, we can represent a 4K page local pointer using 10 bits (a single ROM word) and have it page relocatable.
-The only thing the caller need to do is to ensure is alignment on the address which is easy to do with an assembler directive.
-For a caller it would look as
+The only thing the caller need to do is to ensure it is alignment on an even 4-word address which is easy to do with an assembler directive.
+For a caller it would look as follows:
-follows:

 .. code-block:: ca65